Improving Sequential Query Recommendation with Immediate User Feedback: Related Work

-In addition, our preliminary analysis showed that combining different transformer-based recommendation models gives better context awareness than using a single model.
-For instance, we fed two consecutive queries \emph{(i)} \textit{factors that affect getting life insurance} and \emph{(ii)} \textit{purchasing factors in getting life insurance} from a randomly selected user session from our query logs to two different transformer-based networks for next query suggestion.
-The results of the top-2 recommendations are given in Table~\ref{tab:illustrated_example}.
-From the query context, it is evidenced that the user is interested in gathering information regarding different aspects of getting life insurance, and in that regard, both models suggest very relevant and diverse terms as the next query keywords.
-Hence, by simply recommending the top result from one model might not direct the user to reach the intended result.
-A better strategy is to recommend from the mix of top results and adapt the recommendation based on the immediate user feedback.
-In the above example, actual queries following the first two queries are \emph{(i)} \textit{factors influencing the purchase of life insurance} \emph{(ii)} \textit{factors influencing the insurance amount}.
-The second query from the first model and the first query from the second model convey the user's correct intent.
+\textbf{Representative Example:} Consider the following representative example.
+We fed two consecutive queries: \emph{$q_1$ = `factors that affect getting life insurance'} and \emph{$q_2$ = `purchasing factors in getting life insurance'} from a randomly selected user session from our query logs to two different Transformer-based networks (Model 1 and Model 2) for next query prediction.
+The results obtained based on the top-2 query recommendations are provided in Table~\ref{tab:illustrated_example}.
+From the query context $(q_1,q_2)$, it is evident that the user is interested in gathering knowledge regarding different aspects of getting life insurance.
+In that regard, both models suggest very relevant yet diverse terms as the predicted query keywords.
+But, as the top queries from the two models differ in the information content and direct the user to different search results, the simple strategy of recommending the top prediction result(s) from one model might not lead the user to reach the intended result.
+A better strategy could be to recommend from a mixture of the top results and then adapt the prediction based on the immediate user feedback (acceptance or rejection of the current forecast).
+In the example, the \textit{actual} queries following the first two queries are \emph{$q_3$ = `factors influencing the purchase of life insurance'} and \emph{$q_4$ = `factors influencing the insurance amount'}.
+The second query (Top-2) from the Model 1 and the first one (Top-1) from Model 2 convey the user's correct intention.

-Multi-armed bandits (MAB) provide a framework to model recommendation strategies that adapt to immediate user feedback.
-In our context, we model query recommendations using the MAB framework with immediate user feedback as the \textit{reward}.
-The standard MAB algorithms assume that the number of arms is fixed and relatively small compared to the number of trials.
-However, autoregressive models like transformers can generate a relatively large number of queries as possible candidates.
-Hence, we cope with the number of arms in the query recommendation case to be countably many.
-In countably many armed bandit cases, in addition to the typical exploration-exploitation trade-off, the algorithm has to deal with the arm discovery-exploitation trade-off within the exploration phase \citep{carpentier2015simple}.
+In conclusion, the principle differences between our model and the state-of-the-art AR models in the context of query prediction and recommendation are: \emph{(i)} instead of simply recommending the top predicted query from a single AR model, we dynamically create a candidate set of predicted queries by combining top queries from different models.
+Then, we recommend a query probabilistically by on-line estimating a probability distribution over this set of candidate queries; \emph{(ii)} state-of-the-art AR models do not make use of immediate feedback, thus, being unaware of the current user intentions in the knowledge discovery process, whereas we exploit immediate user feedback to estimate and gradually adapt the probability distribution over the set of candidate queries w.r.t. feedback.